coderabbitai/coderabbit-docs/docs/integrations/ast-grep.md

 **any**

-`any` rule matches if any sub rule matches.
+`any` rule matches if any sub-rule matches.
 ```yaml
 rule:
   any: